 Ultimate ACE Startup Guide

-In several classes now, I’ve been asked what I would have in my ultimate ACE.
+In several classes now, I’ve been asked what I would have in my intelligence shop for community security during an emergency.
+(We call that the Analysis and Control Element, or ACE.)
 What a loaded question.
 I’m going to use this post to describe what I currently have in my ACE.
 I’ll also eventually update this post with what gear I’d like to add if price were not an issue.